iam-benjamen/my-blog-entries/cl9ckikuc000109mu6r1nbk0j.md

 Amazing, right?
 A single event listener function serving all three buttons at once!

-## CONCLUSION
+## Conclusion
 Hopefully, you have gained a more robust understanding of Event delegation through this article.
-In the next article, we willl implement tabbed components using the event delegation pattern.
+In the next article, we will implement tabbed components using the event delegation pattern.
 Do well to bookmark this article and follow me for updates.
 Thank you for reading.
 Your comments and suggestions are most welcome.
 Cheers!